apache/kvrocks-website/community/kvrocks-search-index-encoding.md

 Apache Kvrocks™ Search (a.k.a.
 Kvrocks Search) uses an independent column family (named `search`) and a separately designed encoding format to store indexing-related metadata and data.

-WARNING: Kvrocks Search is currently in development and has not been officially released, so its encoding format may undergo breaking changes.
+Kvrocks Search is released since 2.11.0, see [its docs](https://kvrocks.apache.org/docs/kvrocks-search).

 ## Common encoding